OpenNebula/docs/source/deployment/authentication_setup/x509_auth.rst

 Add and Remove Trusted CA Certificates
 --------------------------------------

-You need to copy all trusted CA certificates to the certificates directory, renaming each of them as ``<CA_hash>.0``.
-The hash can be obtained with the openssl command:
+You need to copy all trusted CA certificates to the certificates directory, renaming each of them as <CA\_hash>.0.
+The hash can be obtained with the ``openssl`` command:

 .. prompt:: bash $ auto